-Different eye colors give cats, whether they are domestic cats or pedigree animals, a distinctive look: they are particularly popular on pic sharing sites like Flickr or Instagram.
+Different eye colors give cats, whether they are domestic cats or pedigree animals, a distinctive look: they are particularly popular on pic-sharing sites like Reddit or Instagram.

 What, Precisely, Does Heterochromia Mean?

 Heterochromia means that the irises of each eye is a different color.
 In most examples, one eye is blue, and the other is green, yellow, or brown.
 Sansa the Polydactyl cat is a perfect example of this…

 What Is The Iris In A Cat’s Eye, Anyway?

 When you look at a cat’s eyes, the iris is the colored part of the eye: the pupil is the black area in the middle of the eye, which in reality is the hole in the center of the iris which allows light to reach the back of the eye.

 The pupil changes in size depending on ambient light levels, as a reflex response by the eye.

 - As light gets dimmer, the iris relaxes, making the pupil bigger, to maximise the amount of light reaching the back of the eye.
 The iris appears smaller, as a narrow colored rim around the large, black, dilated pupil.
 This makes it more difficult to see the color of the eye.